Skip to content

 Jiangsu province: the top destinations off the beaten path

-Jiangsu is famous for the Grand Canal and it’s also known throughout China for its beautiful water towns.
-Don’t miss this post if you are planning a trip to this province.
+Jiangsu is famous for the Grand Canal and its beautiful water towns.
+Don’t miss this post if you plan a trip to this province.

 wuxi jiangsu

-I recently had the chance to join a trip arranged by Ctrip and Visitjiangsu in Jiangsu province in China.
+I recently joined a trip arranged by Ctrip and Visitjiangsu in Jiangsu province in China.
 This was an absolute first time for me.
-I’ve spent most of my time in China visiting remote areas such as Yunnan and Guizhou and for this reason, I actually never visited places with a rich cultural Han history dating back to the old dynasties.
+I’ve spent most of my time in China visiting remote areas such as Yunnan and Guizhou, and for this reason, I had never visited places with a rich cultural Han history dating back to the old dynasties.
 That’s why I was more than happy to explore this province.

 Interesting facts about Jiangsu province